-The purpose of the Research Seminar Series (aka Brown Bag Series) is to support the research culture of the IO graduate program at Guelph.
+The purpose of the Research Seminar Series (aka Brown Bag Series) is to support and enhance the research training of students in the IO graduate program at Guelph.
 We do this in a number of ways.
 First, we improve the quality of the research conducted by our graduate students by providing input at various stages of the research process.
 Students receive constructive feedback about how to improve the: theoretical foundations and hypotheses for the project, the study design and methodology, plans for analyses, as well as how to frame and present the research.
-Thus, presenting in this seminar gives you the opportunity to make your research better.
+Thus, presenting in this seminar gives students the opportunity to make their research better.